What do we research?

 Can I author a review on my own?

 We require having a team of least two authors, with a methodologist and a content expert.
+Cochrane Review author teams must provide among the members a range of skills and experience necessary to complete a Cochrane Review to established organizational quality standards.
+These skills and experience include:

 How do I access my RevMan file?